OTAS: Open-vocabulary Token Alignment for Outdoor Segmentation: Related Work

 \section{Related Work}

 \ac{vlm}s ground vision in language by encoding a joint feature space, typically extracting one feature per image or patch \cite{Radford2021CLIP, Cherti2023OpenCLIP}.
 Many robotic tasks, however, require fine-grained spatial relationships.
-This motivates mapping \ac{vlm} features to queryable semantic maps~\cite{Yamazaki2024OpenFusion, Gu2024conceptgraphs, Kerr2023LERF, Qiu2024Featuresplatting, Nur2022CLIP-Fields, Qiu2024GeFF}.
+This motivates mapping \ac{vlm} features to queryable semantic maps~\cite{Gu2024conceptgraphs, Yamazaki2024OpenFusion, Qiu2024Featuresplatting, Kerr2023LERF, Nur2022CLIP-Fields, Qiu2024GeFF}.

 Early \ac{vlm}-based navigation approaches detect objects, extract \ac{vlm} features per instance, and ground them on 2D occupancy grids (e.g., VLMaps \cite{Huang2023VisualLanguageMaps}, VLFM \cite{Yokoyama2024VLFM}) by interpolating features spatially.
 They rely on general-purpose detection or segmentation models, which introduce an object-centric prior into feature extraction~\cite{li2023blip}.
 This paradigm has been extended to 3D.
-OpenFusion \cite{Yamazaki2024OpenFusion} fuses SEEM~\cite{Xueyan2023SEEM} features into a 3D semantic \ac{slam} map.
+OpenFusion \cite{Yamazaki2024OpenFusion} fuses SEEM~\cite{Xueyan2023SEEM} features into a 3D semantic map through \ac{slam}.
 Similarly, ConceptGraphs \cite{Gu2024conceptgraphs} uses SAM~\cite{Kirillov2023SegmentAnything} masks and OpenCLIP~\cite{Cherti2023OpenCLIP} features, projected to 3D and fused via geometric and semantic similarity.
 While effective indoors, all retain object-centric biases from their segmentation models.
-An alternative direction is to reconstruct language-grounded feature fields.
-Feature Splatting \cite{Qiu2024Featuresplatting} retains object priors since it uses SAM for generating segmentation masks.
-LERF \cite{Kerr2023LERF} avoids object priors by extracting multiscale OpenCLIP features, yielding dense, non-object-centric feature maps refined via neural rendering.
-Both rely on geometric consistency across views.
-Using neural scene representations, such as LERF or Feature Splatting, requires rendering, resulting in slow scene-specific training and making them neither zero-shot nor real-time capable.